Rules & Regulations

 During adventures as well as between them, be honest with the other players at Tales from Everwhere.
 Track your Tokens of Valor honestly, don't fudge dice rolls, and don't cheat in games.
 This isn't a game where you can win or lose, and neither the Admins nor Guides want to have to police your behaviour.

 Creating your Character Passport is the first step to playing in Tales from Everwhere, and this guide will walk you through the process.
-You can see an example Passport in this page's files, and you can look at other players' Passports here.
+You can see an example Passport in this page's files, and you can look at an example passport here.

 Why do I have to do this?